chrkau/christiankaula.com/content/code/2011-10-01-where-to-not-put-django-templates.md

 The most obvious giveaway is the double occurrence of your app's name.
 Ever wondered why you should have to put your templates in a directory named after the app that the current templates directory belongs to?
 No?
 Aww, you disappoint me.
 Aren't we developer types supposed to be lazy and such?

-Anyway, if you never asked yourself that question, changes are this hasn't occurred to your either: Why would anyone ever want to put a template for one app in the templates directory of another app.
+Anyway, if you never asked yourself that question, chances are this hasn't occurred to your either: Why would anyone ever want to put a template for one app in the templates directory of another app.
 Most likely that is because pretty much nobody ever would want to do that.